 - Forte Research Systems OnCore

 This interface (also known as the HL7 Pedigree Interface) transmits family health histories, including diseases and conditions, from Epic’s EMR to another system.
 This is intended for linking genetic data, risk analysis, and clinical decision support.

 Outgoing Cancer Reporting

-This interface allows organizations using Epic to meet the optional Meaningful Use Stage 2 Objective to send cancer case information to cancer registries, when using Epic's oncology software.
+This interface allows organizations using Epic to meet the Meaningful Use objective to send cancer case information to cancer registries, when using Epic's oncology software.
 This integration uses the Direct protocol to send the information.

 Epic can electronically request birth certificates from a birth registry by exchanging data using the IHE Retrieve Form for Data Capture and Clinical Research Document profiles to facilitate reporting to external registries.
 Epic can also push birth information to external registries using the Direct protocol.